Summer Writing Retreat 2022: “The Joy and Discovery of Revision: A Step-by-Step Approach” with Charlotte Gullick

 Level 2 (Class + Private Consultation): $329 for Members, $389 for Non-Members

-This July, join us for our virtual 2022 Summer Writing Retreat featuring three classes on memoir, fiction, and revision plus lots of special events throughout the month, including weekly craft seminars, meet-ups, and dedicated writing time.
+This July, join us for our virtual 2022 Summer Writing Retreat featuring three classes on memoir, fiction, and revision plus lots of special events throughout the month, including two Saturday Craft Seminars, meet-ups, and dedicated writing time.

 Each class will meet weekly for four weeks, starting the week of July 11, ending the week of August 1.
 Our revision class with Charlotte Gullick will meet every Wednesday (July 13, 20, 27, August 3) from 6:30 PM CDT to 9:30 PM CDT via Zoom.
 A recording of each class session will be shared with all class registrants the day after – so you won’t miss anything even if you need to skip a session.
 Class details are below.